voxel51/eta/docs/virtualenv_guide.md

 Python working environment for ETA that operates independently of other packages and Python applications on your machine.

-> Note that ETA does not currently support Python 3.7, so you must instead
-> have a Python 3.6 distribution installed on your machine

 > Note also that it is highly recommended that you do NOT use an Anaconda
 > Python distribution; if you do, the steps described here may fail...
 Fear
 > not, however, as ETA will install all necessary pacakges for you!